gsalaman/recipes/ravioli.md

 Double the pasta.
 Try all purpose rather than 00.
 Add basil to filling.
 So....

 Filling:
-* 16 oz drained ricotta.
-Whole milk
+* 32 oz whole milk ricotta.
+They want to drain; wasn't runny.
-* 5oz fontina
+* * 8 oz fontina
-* 1/4 cup parm reginnio
+* 1/2 cup parm reginnio
-* 2 eggs
+* 4 eggs
-* 1/4 tsp nutmeg
+* 1/2 tsp nutmeg
 * 1/3 cup minced basil

+Felt like this was too much...we'll see how it pairs with the dough.

 Dough:
 * 400 g all purpose flour  (a little more than 2 cups)